Picture of Skull (FS II.159), 1976, Original Red Screen Print Out of Frame, by Andy Warhol

 This field is hidden when viewing the form

-The Skulls complete portfolio is a set of 4 screenprints by Andy Warhol.
-Skulls is a mesmerizing journey into the human condition, confronting us with the inescapable reality of mortality.
-Published in 1976, this series is a departure from Warhol’s earlier works, which often focused on celebrity and consumer culture.
+The Skulls complete portfolio is a set of four screenprints by Andy Warhol.
+Published in 1976, the series marks a striking departure from Warhol’s earlier focus on celebrity and consumer culture.
+Through bold color and sharp composition, Skulls confronts the viewer with one of art’s oldest themes—the inescapable reality of mortality.

 Share this page: